 - Be professional: Make sure your image is professional, that you are well-presented and punctual.
 Build your business profile with testimonials and endorsements.
 Ensure your premises, printed materials and website create a professional image.
 See branding: the basics.

 - Identify the right person: Find out who the decision maker is and persevere to speak with them and communicate your message.
-For more information, see the sales process.
+Make sure that you fully understand the sales process.

 - Be confident: You have faith in your business, so there is no need to be overwhelmed.
 Be aware of your own needs, eg your payment terms, and don't sell your business short.

 - Highlight what your business does best: Identify your business’s strengths and unique selling points and communicate what they are.
-See why do your customers need you?
+Follow best practices when marketing your USP.

 - Find your niche: Find something that no one else is offering or a gap in the market - and make it your own.
-Small businesses are uniquely placed to maximise a specialised market because they can be flexible and adaptable, and react quickly to an emerging opportunity.
+Small businesses are uniquely placed to maximise a specialised market because they can be flexible and adaptable, and react quickly when they identify new business opportunities.

-- Offer social and ethical incentives: By offering social or ethical incentives that are either not available to the big players or that they would find difficult to sustain, smaller businesses can stand out over larger companies.
+- Offer social and ethical incentives: By offering social or ethical incentives that are either not available to the big players, or that may be difficult for them to sustain, smaller businesses can stand out over larger companies.
 See ethical trading and corporate social responsibility.